1984Doc/AI-Scribe/README.md

 # AI-Scribe
 This is a script that I worked on to help empower physicians to alleviate the burden of documentation by utilizing a medical scribe to create SOAP notes.
 Expensive solutions could potentially share personal health information with their cloud-based operations.
 It utilizes Koboldcpp and Whisper on a local server that is concurrently running the Server.py script.
-The Client.py script or executable can then be used by physicians on their device to record patient-physician conversations after a signed consent is obtained and process the result into a SOAP note.
+The Client.py script can then be used by physicians on their device to record patient-physician conversations after a signed consent is obtained and process the result into a SOAP note.

 Regards,

 Braedon Hendy

-2024-03-17 - updated client.py and client.exe to allow for OpenAI token access when GPT button is selected.
+2024-03-17 - updated client.py to allow for OpenAI token access when GPT button is selected.
 A prompt will show to allow for scrubbing of any personal health information.

 Example instructions for running on a single machine: